Distracted Driving Awareness

 Operating a motor vehicle is the most dangerous and potentially deadly activity we do every day.
 Ten percent of fatal accidents in the U.S. involve at least one distracted driver, killing approximately 3,500 people each year.1 A vehicle moving at 55 mph is covering 80 feet per second, so anything distracting a driver's hands, eyes or mind - phones, food, friends or control dials - becomes deadly.

 Researchers and state insurance regulators, such as the Colorado Division of Insurance (DOI), all point to distracted driving as a major cause of more frequent, more costly and, too often, deadly accidents.
 And higher accident rates result in higher insurance premiums for many.
 In 2010, three years after the introduction of the iPhone, auto insurance average rates increased nationwide for the first time in six years.
 They have gone up each year since.

-With April's Distracted Driving Awareness Month, the DOI, in conjunction with the National Association of Insurance Commissioners (NAIC), is encouraging Coloradans to commit to being focused, responsible drivers.
+The DOI, in conjunction with the National Association of Insurance Commissioners (NAIC), is encouraging Coloradans to commit to being focused, responsible drivers.

 - Keep the Road Code - An interactive pledge with tips on how to avoid distractions.
 Keeping the pledge will save lives and money.

 - Infographic - Crashes and Booms: Distracted Driving, Fatalities, Costs and Smartphones 2005-2015